-- What amount do you want to be earning on a monthly basis in order to decide to quit your full-time job (if applicable)?
+- What amount do you want to be earning on a monthly basis to decide to quit your full-time job (if applicable)?

-These are just some of the vital questions and short-term goals you need to work through in order to take your freelancing career off the ground.
+These are just some of the vital questions and short-term goals you need to work through to take your freelancing career off the ground.

 Find a perspective niche (and stick to it)

-Whether you’re a graphic designer, copywriter, developer, or anything in between by vocation, you’re best off to specialize in a particular area of work:
+No matter whether you’re a graphic designer, copywriter, developer, or anything in between by vocation, it’d be best if you were to specialize in a particular area of work:

 For example, If you’re a content writer, don’t aim to write about any topic under the sun, from Top 3 Ways to Prepare Your Garden for Spring to Taxation Laws in all 50 US States Explained.

-Sure, you may start by writing various topics, in order to find your ideal niche, but eventually, you should pick one, and stick to it.
+Sure, you may start by writing various topics, to find your ideal niche, but eventually, you should pick one, and stick to it.

-Cryptocurrency or Technology content writer always sounds much better in your CV than General content writer – and it inspires more confidence in you on the part of the clients who’ll always be looking for specific, and not general content.
+But, Cryptocurrency or Technology content writer always sound much better in your CV than General content writer.
+Moreover, they inspire more confidence in you on the part of the clients who’ll always be looking for specific, and not general content.

-This doesn’t mean you should downright refuse to work on anything else – but you will build your experience, skills, and reputation in one specific line of work, which will increase your likelihood of getting hired to do side gigs for reputable companies looking for experts in a particular niche.*
+Now, this doesn’t mean you should downright refuse to work on anything else.
+But, you will be building your experience, skills, and reputation in one specific line of work, which will increase your likelihood of getting hired to do side gigs for reputable companies looking for experts in a particular niche.*